oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

   - In general, results can be more volatile, liquidity needs are less predictable and more significant, and duration is shorter
   - Risk tolerance is lower due to more erratic cash flows
   - Legal concerns are less onerous
-  - Profitablity is cyclical, with firms falling in and out of profitability
+  - Profitability is cyclical, with firms falling in and out of profitability
     - Hence they also fall in and out of taxable status
     - Additionally they may rotate holdings from tax-exempt to taxable assets
     - Whilst profitable, since tax-exempt bonds have a steeper yield curve, there is an incentive to purchase longer term bonds, which increases asset duration
     - Whilst non-profitable, the firm shifts to taxable bonds, which shortens asset duration
     - This makes it more difficult to match liability duration

-- A bank IPS depends heavily on the precise role that the portfolio fulfills, and on a number of unique features that banks possess:
+- A bank IPS depends heavily on the precise role that the portfolio fulfils, and on a number of unique features that banks possess:
   - Bank liabilities take the form of short-term deposits from customers, which must be liquid
   - Bank assets take the form of longer term instruments such as loans and mortgages, and are more illiquid
     - The returns on these assets are usually riskier, but higher that that which can be achieved by the bank's portfolio